 In this post, I will describe you advantages and disadvantages of OSI model Layered Architecture.

 Every model has its pro and cons.
 Same way, OSI model also has some advantages and disadvantages.

 OSI model has various advantages:

-#3 Since the protocols are hidden, any protocols can be implemented in this model.
+- Since the protocols are hidden, any protocols can be implemented in this model.
 So I call it as a generic model.
-It has all flexibility to adopt with many protocols.
+It has all flexibility to adapt to many protocols.

-#4 It supports connection-oriented as well as connectionless services.
-So we can use connection oriented model when we need reliability and connection-less services when we need a faster data transmission over the internet.
+- It supports connection-oriented as well as connectionless services.
+So we can use the connection-oriented model when we need reliability and connection-less services when we need a faster data transmission over the internet.

-#5 It follows the divide and conquer technique.
+- It follows the divide and conquers technique.
 All the services are distinguished in various layers.
 So administration and maintenance for these OSI model architecture are straightforward and easy.